 Brightly polished to a gleaming sparkle, jukebox gem Mamma Mia! benefits from fresh, creative design, brought to life by a well-balanced blend of new and experienced cast members who capture the beating heart beneath the glossy surface.

-CLOC Musical Theatre continues their tradition of staging spectacular non-professional premieres, succeeding all the more impressively this time with an extra dose of creativity.
+CLOC Musical Theatre continues their tradition of staging spectacular non-professional productions, succeeding all the more impressively this time with an extra dose of creativity.
 Fans of Mamma Mia! would still be there for a black box staging, so the cornucopia of dazzling sets, lights, projections, dance and costumes are a luxury indeed.
 All this, plus a superb set of performers and those glorious ABBA songs heard at their best.

 Director Craig Wiltshire makes supremely confident use of the vast National Theatre stage, filling the space with the requisite colour and movement with great flair.
 The spectacle is balanced with the intimacy of key book scenes, in which the characters connect with authentic emotion.
 Wiltshire dials back the heightened energy seen in professional productions, trusting the work to stand on its own merits, which it does.